johnno1962/InjectionIII/README.md

 While the file watcher is disabled you can still force injections through manually using a hotkey `ctrl-=` (remember to save the file first!)

 If you inject a subclass of `XCTest` InjectionIII will try running that individual test inside your application provided has been compiled at some time in the past and doesn't require test specific support code.
-When you run your application without rebuilding (^⌘R), recent injections will be re-applied.

 You can detect when a *class* has been injected in your code (to reload a view controller for example) by adding an `@objc func injected()` class or instance method.
 The instance `@objc